[2025] Ha Giang Loop Map – Full Route, Distances, Highlights & Travel Tips

 • Day 3: Dong Van Ethnic Market – Ma Pi Leng Pass – White Cliff – Nho Que River, M-shaped Pass – Mau Due Village – Duong Thuong Valley – A Boong Waterfall.

-tour 3 day 2 night ha giang loop
+tour 3 days 2 nights ha giang loop

-The 3-day itinerary works best for most travelers
+The 3 days 2 nights itinerary works best for most travelers

 Tips & Warnings for Ha Giang Loop Map